pammypoor/pammypoor/README.md

 # Hi there, I'm Pammy Poor
 ## About Me
-I'm a software developer from Orange County, California currently working at VerityStream.
+I'm a full-stack software developer from Orange County, California.
 I graduated from California State University, Long beach with a Bachelors Degree in Computer Science.
 I'm always up for learning new technologies and languages.

 ## Contact Me
 You can reach me at pammypoor@gmail.com